 If any part of your pyramid falls, you’ll need to start over.
 Whichever team has the most complete pyramid when time runs out will be the winner!

 9. Code Break

 One thing about problems is that they’re generally never straight forward.
 And in many cases, they’re new or unique to other problems you’ve experienced in the past.

 Learning to be adaptive and dynamic in your thinking can help you tackle any new challenges that come your way.
 And with a team building problem solving activity like Code Break, that’s exactly what you’ll do.

 In this activity, your group will break into teams.
 Together, they’ll have to adapt their problem-solving skills as they race against the clock to tackle a variety of mixed brainteaser challenges ranging from Sudoku to puzzles, a game of Cranium, riddles, and even trivia.

 With the right team building problem solving activities, you can help your team sharpen their core skills to ensure they’re prepared when they inevitably face a challenge at work.
 And best of all, you can have fun in the process.

 Do you have any favorite team building activities for building problem-solving skills?
 If so, tell us about them in the comments section below!

 Learn More About Team Building Problem Solving Activities

-For more information about how your group can take part in a virtual team building, training, or coaching solution for 50% off, reach out to our Employee Engagement Consultants.
+For more information about how your group can take part in a virtual team building, training, or coaching solution, reach out to our Employee Engagement Consultants.